 "If you always do what you always did, you'll always get what you always got."

-Odds & Ends of Art Oddity
+Odds & Ends of my artistic pathways

 I have a lifelong love affair with comics, and at one point thought that is what I wanted to do.
 I soon learned that through an 8 page trial and error of pencils for 'Shadow of the Bat', it was not my life's purpose.
-I also taught Comics & Sequential Art at Monroe Community college a few semesters.
-I have done demonstrations as part of teaching for many years.
-I occasionally like to tackle reclaiming old furniture to work on a creative reimagining.
+I also taught (1) Comics & Sequential Art at Monroe Community college a few semesters.
+I have done (2)demonstrations as part of teaching for many years.
+I occasionally like to tackle (3)reclaiming old furniture and home areas to work on a creative reimagining.
 I saw a short film on an island in Mexico, Xochimilico; also known as island of the dolls.
 I have always enjoyed the look and concept of the wear and tear of time on materials.
 It tells a story.
-So I started saving things, and have an always evolving sculpture in my backyard.
+So I started saving things, and have an always evolving (4)sculpture in my backyard.
 At first it was just letting things age, but then it became a lot more about me and my life.
-And lastly, every once in awhile I take on a unique freelance Illustration or Fine Art project.
+And lastly, every once in awhile I take on a (5)unique freelance Illustration or Fine Art project.
 I have created a sketchbook for a movie, sketches from mediums, and had artwork used in a few odd shows, and a (6) collaboration project with non-artists focusing on subjects often hidden and invisible, with a book in mind at the end.
 (7) the best of Inktober 2014- and month long art challenges.